Paris Attractions: Top 10 Things to do and see in Paris, France

 1. Boat Cruise Down the Seine

 When planning your tour, don’t do the dinner cruise as the food is not worth the money and you get a better dinner elsewhere in Paris.
 Let me know if you experienced otherwise!
 Check Paris Seine tours here.

 Notre-Dame Cathedral is known to be one of the finest examples of Gothic French architecture and a top attraction in Paris.
 It was completed in 1345, has 10 bells and the tower height stands 226 feet tall.
 While you can’t currently go inside due to the restoration efforts after the tragic fire, you can still walk around the outside of Norte-Dame.

 3. The Louvre

-There is no question the Louvre should is a top 10 Paris attraction!
+There is no question the Louvre should be a top 10 Paris attraction!
 Did you know the Louvre is the largest museum in the world?

 For us, The Code of Hammurabi, The Mona Lisa, the Winged Victory of Samothrace, and the Dying Slave were some of our top things to see, but it’s still ok to wander around a bit as there is so much beauty to see.